What We Were Never Taught About Emotional Intelligence

 Why Emotions Can Feel So Hard to Navigate

 Here’s the truth: emotions aren’t just feelings, they’re signals.
-They carry messages.
+They carry important messages.
 They shape the way we think, act, relate, and make choices.
-But when you haven’t been taught how to understand those signals, emotions can feel like noise.
+But when you haven’t been taught to understand those signals, emotions can feel like noise.

 You might notice yourself: